 Most impressive however is the fact that with all the wins, the Cajuns also won the award for best team grade point average in the Sun Belt Conference with a 3.30 GPA.

 Prior to joining the Cajuns staff, Deggs previously served as associate head coach at Texas A&M for Rob Childress from 2006-2011.
 While in College Station, Deggs coached third base, oversaw, and ran the Aggie offense in addition to overseeing team personnel.

-Deggs spent three seasons at the University of Arkansas as the hitting coach and recruiting coordinator for Dave Van Horn from 2003 to 2005.
-The Razorbacks appeared in the NCAA tournament in each of his three seasons and made a trip to the College World Series in 2004.
+One of only a handful of coaches in the nation to have won both SEC and Big 12 titles in their careers, Deggs spent three seasons at the University of Arkansas as the hitting coach and recruiting coordinator for Dave Van Horn from 2003 to 2005.
+He coached three All-SEC players and three Freshman All-Americans while helping the Hogs to the SEC Championship and a trip to the College World Series in 2004.

 Prior to his stint at Arkansas, Deggs tallied a record of 187-100 as the head coach at Texarkana College.
 In his five-year stay at Texarkana, Deggs led the team to two Texas Eastern Athletic Conference runner-up finishes, a pair of TEAC Titles (2001-2002), and the school’s first ever trip to the Junior College World Series.

 While at Texarkana, Deggs coached five All-Americans and 25 all-conference players in his five seasons, while sending 35 players to Division I programs.
 In addition, Deggs signed and coached current San Francisco Giant outfielder and 2012 World Series Champion Hunter Pence.